 (2) Continue to enforce ordinances that prohibit illicit connections and illegal dumping into the MS4, as per the schedule in Part III.A.7.a of this permit.

 b.
 Dry Weather Field Screening Program: ***RESERVED*** Florida’s hydrologic and water table conditions make dry weather field screening impossible in many areas.
-Instead, the Department has concluded that more environmental benefits can be achieved through the implementation of a proactive illicit discharge detection program, which is set forth in the remaining sections of Part II.A.7 of this permit.
+Instead, the Department has concluded that more environmental benefits can be achieved through the implementation of an illicit discharge detection program, which is set forth in the remaining sections of Part II.A.7 of this permit.
 The permittees performed dry weather field screening during their first permit term.
 The Department shall incorporate additional dry weather field screening into the permit as necessary.

 c.
-Inspection and Investigation of Suspected Illicit Discharges and/or Improper Disposal: The permittees shall continue to implement the program developed to identify and eliminate source(s) of illicit discharges, illicit connections and dumping to the MS4 through a proactive inspection schedule and through investigations into reports of suspected illicit activity.
+Inspection and Investigation: The permittees shall continue to identify and eliminate source(s) of illicit discharges, illicit connections and dumping to the MS4 through a proactive inspection and reactive investigation program.

 (1) To satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.7.c of this permit.